nmfs-ost/noaa-fit-resources/_posts/2021-06-15-rstudio-connect.md

 - Blastula
 - Model Deployments

-> **Note:** Only NOAA employees logged into their Google account will have access to this recorded demo.
-If you're having trouble viewing it on this page, you can watch the video in Google Drive, [here](https://drive.google.com/file/d/1SRCn2ANf8SxOMcPsvYuU6LRCaYnvhoZs/view?usp=sharing).
+> **Note:** Only NOAA employees logged into their Google account will be able to view the above recorded demo.
+If you're a NOAA employee and are having trouble viewing it on this page, you can watch the video in Google Drive, [here](https://drive.google.com/file/d/1SRCn2ANf8SxOMcPsvYuU6LRCaYnvhoZs/view?usp=sharing).

 More information about how RStudio Connect differs from other web hosting RStudio products (Shiny Server and shinyapps.io) [here](https://noaa-fisheries-integrated-toolbox.github.io/resources/onboarding/R-products/).